Luen/OpenTopoMapProxy/README.md

 Unused Tiles: Tiles not accessed for over a month are purged from the cache to optimize storage.

-### 8. Monitoring and Maintenance
+### 7. Monitoring and Maintenance

-- Logs: Regularly check Nginx access and error logs to monitor performance and troubleshoot issues.
+- Logs: Periodically check Nginx access and error logs to monitor performance and troubleshoot issues.
-- Cache Size: Keep an eye on the cache size to prevent it from exceeding the `max_size` limit.
+- Cache Size: Keep an eye on the cache size to prevent it from exceeding the `max_size` limit and adjust accordingly.
-- Updates: If the OpenTopoMap servers update their tiles frequently, consider adjusting the cache duration accordingly.
 - Security Updates: Ensure that the Nginx server and Docker image are kept up to date with the latest security patches.